FINNGEN/genotype_browser/scripts/README.md

 # DATA PREPARATION FOR THE GENOTYPE BROWSER
 ## Requirements:
  -      make sure you have cloned the genotype browser repo and that you have installed the required packages (please refer to the main readme)
- -	tabix package: apt-get update && apt-get install tabix
+ -	tabix package: sudo apt-get update && sudo apt-get install tabix
  -	to use pandas read_csv (>=0.24) to read gcs objects : pip install gcsfs

-The inputs needed for preparing the sqlite database for genotype browser should be given in a text file (e.g. see ‘GB_input_R9.txt’ in this folder).
+The inputs needed for preparing the sqlite database for genotype browser should be given in a text file (e.g. see ‘GB_input_R11.txt’ in this folder).
 These inputs include the following:

 1.	**OUTPUT_PATH**: The path for all the outputs of the ‘prepare_genotypeB_input.sh’, default is "$HOME/GB_out_$RELEASE_PREFIX".